 Sam also discovers that his friend Al has come to help him, although as a hologram that only he can see.
 Al is aided by an artificial intelligence program called Ziggy, which is voiced by Deborah Pratt, who was also a co-executive producer and writer for the series.

-Some of the story lines were pretty heart-warming, and I remember one episode where he jumped into the body of a person with downs syndrome.
+Many of the story lines were pretty heart-warming, and I seem to remember one episode where he jumped into the body of a person with downs syndrome.

 Another character that appeared in a handful of episodes (including the finale) was Irving "Gooshie" Gushman who was the head programmer for the project.
 He was played by Dennis Wolfberg, who sadly died from Melanoma just 15 months after the last episode was broadcast on October 3rd 1994.